Loading profile data...

 • received a grant or subsidy for their R&D project

-Unlike with the SME scheme, RDEC treats profit-making and loss-making companies equally.
-The RDEC rate is 13%, but because it's paid after corporation tax has been deducted (19% at the time of writing), you receive 11p for every £1 you spend.
+Unlike with ERIS, the merged R&D scheme treats profit-making and loss-making companies equally.
+The new merged R&D scheme benefit is 20%, but because it's paid after corporation tax has been deducted (up to 25%), you receive 15p for every £1 you spend.

 Your business is in the early stages of developing a durable, biodegradable material that can be used as an eco-friendly plastic alternative.